gamecraftCZ/BasicPlusPlus/README.md

 ### Variable assigment
-Variable are assigned using `LET` keyword
+Variable are declared and assigned using `LET` keyword
 - eg. `LET num = 14`
 - eg. `LET VarOne = "Age: " + 14`

+- You must use let even when assigning to already existing variable.
+- There is no such value as null.
+Every variable must have a value.

 ### Operations with types